yining610/ProtSi-Network/README.md

 # Model Framework
-![label](/label.png "The model structure of supervised part of ProtSiNet")
+![label](/label.png "The model structure of supervised part of ProtSiNet") *The framework of supervised part of ProtSiNet*
-![unlabel](/unlabel.png "The model structure of unsupervised part of ProtSiNet")
+![unlabel](/unlabel.png "The model structure of unsupervised part of ProtSiNet") *The framework of unsupervised part of ProtSiNet*
 # Question
 Any question please contact yiningl@kean.edu and qiujing@kean.edu